University of Arizona - Main - Tucson

 These items must be sent through the Graduate College online application.

-English proficiency is required for all applicants whose native language is not English.
+English proficiency is required for most applicants whose native language is not English (see exemptions listed below).
 Applicants may submit scores from a number of accepted English proficiency tests.
 A comprehensive list, along with minimum accepted scores, can be found at https://grad.arizona.edu/admissions/requirements/international-applicants#english-proficiency.
 The University of Arizona Graduate College does NOT accept Duolingo for University of Arizona graduate applicants.
 Note that the Department of Chemical & Environmental Engineering does not offer conditional admission for applicants who do not meet the minimum requirements of an English Proficiency test.

 Required test(s): English Proficiency (for applicants whose native language is not English)